International Champagne Horse Registry

 Ee Ata Chch (heterozygous for all genes)

-This horse will be black based, and champagne, but since the At gene is dominant over the a gene, and there is no A gene, it will be a brown-based champagne, or Sable.
+This horse is black based, and champagne, but since the At gene is dominant over the a gene, and there is no A gene, it is a brown-based champagne, or Sable.

 There is a 50% chance that any one of its foals could get any one of its genes ... and since some of those are recessive, the genes of the other parent could be dominant over those, determining its color.